Web analytics could tell you which of the content on your site is popular based on traffic coming from different sources.

-If you're trying to use web analytics applications to determine what content to add or write about in the near future, I would be careful about few things.
+If you're trying to use web analytics applications to determine what content to add or write about, I would be careful about a few things.

-First, web analytics and referrals from a search are only based on the pages that are available.
+First, web analytics and referrals from a search are only based on the available pages.

-Second, web analytics applications won't tell you the content demand, popular search keywords don't equate to a lot of people are searching for those topics.
+Second, web analytics applications won't tell you the content demand; popular search keywords don't equate to many people are searching for those topics.

-This is when you need to decide if you want to combine the content, then use 301 redirect to route your traffic to the page that you killed to the enhanced page.
+When you need to decide if you want to combine the content, then use 301 redirect to route your traffic to the page you killed to the enhanced page.

 - Reach your target audience who are interested in XYZ, and drive more traffic to your site

-- Build an engaging content so that bounce rate will be reduced and more people are signing up for your email newsletter
+- Build engaging content to reduce bounce rates so that more people are signing up for your email newsletter

-Since this article emphasizes on search engines traffic, I would like to state SEO (search engine optimization) as a relevant method to increase traffic for current and upcoming pages.
-There are several tactics to consider if you’re thinking about adding content to increase traffic from search engines.
+Since this article emphasizes search engines traffic, I would like to state SEO (search engine optimization) as a suitable method to increase traffic for current and upcoming pages.
+There are several tactics to consider if you’re adding content to increase traffic from search engines.

-1. Make sure your SEO due diligence are well executed (Page Titles, Meta Descriptions, Linking across internal pages, seeing pages on social networking sites, update your sitemap XML for better indexing, etc.).
+Page Titles, Meta Descriptions, Linking across internal pages, seeing pages on social networking sites, updating your sitemap XML for better indexing.

-After doing the basic SEO practices, I was able to double (even more for some sites) site traffic from search.
+After doing the basic SEO practices, I doubled (even more for some sites) site traffic from search.
 Be aware of black-hat methods and stick to the basics first.
-Tweak your site little by little and you’ll notice the difference soon.
+Tweak your site little by little, and you’ll notice the difference soon.

-2. Run surveys, polls, quizzes, etc. Your users would be able to tell you what they like and what they don’t like.
-Depending on how you question your users, they can tell what they want to know more about.
+Your users would tell you what they like and what they don’t like.
+Then, depending on how you question your users, they can tell what they want to know more about.

-It is amazing to hear directly from your users, it can’t get better than raw voices.
-This may be limited to the way you ask your users, but it would be a tactic you want to execute.
+It is amazing to hear directly from your users, and it can’t get better than raw voices.
+Of course, this may be limited to how you ask your users, but it would be a tactic you want to execute.

-3. Research online.
-There are so many ways to research and even know what to research on.
-However, leverage what’s available online to see what topics are hot in your industry, has buzz, sites with many traffic, etc. This can inspire you on what to write next and generate new traffic opportunities.
-Seasonal or annual events would be a great way to look at in order to guess what users would be searching for and want to read.
+This can inspire you on what to write next and generate new traffic opportunities.
+Seasonal or annual events would be a great way to guess what users would be searching for and want to read.

 That spike in traffic could be that new article you wrote on XYZ.
-Maybe you can write more about that to give more contexts and opportunities for your reader to think and comment, but to make sure the content is not redundant.
+Maybe you can write more about that to give your reader more context and opportunities to think and comment, but to make sure the content is not redundant.